pranitsh/TuneEase/README.md

 print(tuneease.generate()) # Prints the resulting file path of the AI music
 ```

 There is documentation that I wrote to help you along the way.
-Just use help(tunease) and you'll see it.
+Just use help(tuneease) and you'll see it.
 If you don't see a specific item documented, it's not part of the web app I created.
 I'll slowly document the rest of the project later.

 # From the [GETMusic Readme](https://github.com/microsoft/muzic/tree/main/getmusic)